MicrosoftDocs/quantum-docs/articles/provider-pasqal.md

 - Target ID: `pasqal.qpu.fresnel`
 - Target Execution Profile: N/A

 ## Pulser SDK

 The QPU of PASQAL is made of neutral atoms controlled by lasers.
-Individual atoms are trapped at well-defined positions in 1, 2, or 3D lattices.

-[Pulser](https://github.com/pasqal-io/Pulser) is a  framework for composing, simulating and executing pulse sequences for neutral-atom quantum devices.
+Individual atoms are trapped at well-defined positions in 1, 2, or 3D lattices.[Pulser](https://github.com/pasqal-io/Pulser) is a  framework for composing, simulating and executing pulse sequences for neutral-atom quantum devices.
 For more information, see [Pulser documentation](https://pulser.readthedocs.io/en/latest/).

 The Pulser SDK allows you to create pulse sequences to apply to the array of atoms.
 To run quantum circuits on PASQAL's quantum computers, you need to install the Pulser SDK.

 To install Pulser SDK packages, run the following code: